 What do we care about?
 Believe in?
 Fight for?

-Cross-movement building: We recognize the ways in which ableism is foundational to colonialism, white supremacy, gendered oppression, and all forms of oppression.
+Cross-movement building: We recognize the ways in which ableism is foundational to colonialism, white supremacy, gendered oppression, capitalism, and all forms of oppression.
 Mental illness and disability “issues” are also immigration issues, police brutality issues, etc.

 Disability justice: We recognize the historical roots of the disability rights movement, founded by queer people (especially women) of color.